nikolayhg/notes/money.md

 ## Infinite Banking
 Countries: only US and Canada

+Idea: take and pay back loans to yourself using your own compounding collateral tax free.

 Practice: use a specific kind of life insurance that functions as a banking account that compounds tax free.
 Characteristics:
 * receive guaranteed rate of return, usually 4%, should be higher to beat inflation
 * receive dividends when participating in a mutual company